 According to the lawsuit and other LASD sources, the unexpectedly aggressive investigation into the actions of Deputies Lindsey and Rodriguez on the night of June 2, 2011, had everything to do with Paul Tanaka making good on his 2002 threat to Lindsey Sr.

 It helped that Tanaka had just inserted one of his loyalists, Captain William (Bill) Carey, as the head of ICIB.
 Working under Carey, was ICIB Lieutenant Stephen Leavins, another Tanaka loyalist, who immediately instructed ICIB Sergeants Maricela Long and Scott Craig, to begin to investigate the Lindsey/Rodriquez matter.

-Five years later, Tanaka, Carey, Leavins, Long, and Craig would all be convicted of federal crimes and headed to federal prison — with the exception of Tom Carey, who took a deal in return for his testimony
+Five years later, Tanaka, and a cadre of those who worked under him, including Carey, Leavins, Long, and Craig, would be convicted of federal crimes and headed to federal prison — with the exception of Tom Carey, who took a deal in return for his testimony

 The prosecutor and the U-Visa

 When the sheriff’s department finished investigating Lindsey and Rodriguez, ICIB sent the case to the Los Angeles District Attorney’s Office with a recommendation for prosecution.